jwstegemann/fritz2-docs/Routing.md

 }.mount("target")
 ```
 A router using a `MapRoute` offers an extra `select` method which extract the values for the given key (here `"page"`)
-and needs a function to map the value.
-Therefore, it returns a `Pair` of the current value and the complete `Map`, to help you decide what to render.
+and requires a function to map the value.
+Therefore, it returns a `Pair` of the current value and the complete `Map` to
+ help you decide what to render.

 If you want to use your own special `Route` instead, try this:
 ```kotlin